adamgalall95/Tableau-Sales-Dashboard/README.md

   ### Requirements Overview
   Display a summary of total sales, profits and quantity for the current year and the previous year.

-  ### a - Sales Trends
-   – Present the data for each KPI on a monthly basis for both the current year and the previous year.

-   – Identify months with highest and lowest sales and make them easy to recognise.

-  ### b - Product Subcategory Comparison
-   – Compare sales performance by different product subcategories for the current year and the previous year.

-   – Include a comparison of sales with profit.

-  ### c - Weekly Trends for Sales & Profit
-   – Present weekly sales and profit data for the current year.

-   – Display the average weekly values.

-   – Highlight weeks that are above and below the average to draw attention to sales & profit performance.

 ## 2- Customer Dashboard | Requirements
   ### Dashboard Purpose